tamersunion/tracker/README.md

 ```

 ### Grafana
 /stats is a html page with grafana stats iframe.
-(Grafana is reverse proxyed nginx)
+(Grafana is reverse proxy by nginx)

 #### Install Grafana
 1. [Download Grafana](https://grafana.com/grafana/download) and install it.